Piet Lieftinck: Politics

 The new minister of Finance started by withdrawing the 100 guilder note in July 1945.
 Those holding notes were given a blocked bank credit.
 This note had been the subject of distrust anyway and many were held by war profiteers.
 On 25 September 1945 it was announced that as of the next day all banknotes were withdrawn and all bank credits frozen.
 All paper cash handed in gave rise to a credit on a blocked bank account.
 For one week, until 2 October 1945 there was no valid paper money in the country with a single exception.
 Everyone with a distribution card could change ten guilder in withdrawn notes for new money.
 This action was known as Lieftinck's tenner.
 Significantly, although the amount was small, it was enough for a week.

 In the week of 26 September 1945, banks were supplied with new banknotes, so that people could receive their wages.
 In the following months, de-blocking started.
 On 19 September 1946 a special tax was levied on any positive difference in assets between May 1940 and December 1945.
-Tax rates went from 50 to 70% and 90% for unexplained profits, largely to hit profiteers.
+Tax rates were raised from 50% to 70% and to 90% for unexplained profits, largely in order to hit war profiteers.
 An additional tax on liquid assets was introduced on 11 July 1946.
-Rates went from 4 to 20%.
-This last measure came in for especially heavy criticism.
+Rates went from 4% to 20% and the decision was heavily criticised.

-The operation of "financial sanitation" was a great success.
-The money supply was halved and inflation was kept on a reasonable level.
+The measures enacted were successful in addressing the currency issues affecting the Dutch economy, with the money supply being halved and inflation kept at a reasonable level.
 This set the stage for meeting American demands to qualify for Marshall aid.
 Profiteers had helped to finance reparations of war damage.
-A great degree of leveling of wealth had occurred and the economy had been put on a new and sound footing; both points had been high on the wish list of the Beekvliet reformers.
+A major wealth redistribution of wealth had occurred and the economy had been put on a new and sound footing; both points had been high on the wish list of the Beekvliet reformers.

 Lieftinck introduced a new coinage law in 1948, abrogating gold standard coins.
 In the same year, he moved a new banking law through parliament.
-He retired as minister in 1952, but from 1955, he was an Executive Director of the World Bank and the International Monetary Fund.
-After retirement in 1976, he remained active as an advisor to successive Dutch and Suriname governments on matters of economic and financial reform.
+He retired as minister in 1952, and proceeded to serve as an Executive Director of the International Monetary Fund from 1955 until his retirement in 1976.
+After retirement he remained active as an advisor to successive Dutch and Suriname governments on matters of economic and financial reform.